 Mid-range: My Bed is a good choice 10 minutes from Duomo, but bear in mind that it’s in a traffic-restricted zone.
 A little further but with a great modern vibe, B&B Hotel Milano Sant’Ambrogio is near the Sant’ambrogio metro.

 Splurge: Sina De La Ville is 5 minutes from the Duomo with a sun terrace and pool.
 If you want to be even closer to the Duomo, Hotel Dei Cavalieri is 250 m away!

 Bologna – 2 days

-The capital of the Emilia-Romagna is a foodie paradise and I’m ashamed to say that it took my 4th trip in the region to actually visit.
+The capital of Emilia-Romagna is a foodie paradise and I’m ashamed to say that it took my 4th trip to the region to actually visit.
 It’s known for having many towers, red roofs, and is home to the oldest university in Italy.

 I love that even in the historic center you see a mix of locals and tourists, and the university section is full of students chatting and drinking at night.
 I honestly would spend a lot more time in the region, and if you agree, I have a Discover Emilia-Romagna itinerary further down.

 Day 7 – the fastest trains take you from Milan to Bologna in 75 minutes, giving you plenty of time to arrive in town for lunch in Bologna.
 I’ve rounded up all my favourites in this foodie guide, and I personally recommend diving headfirst into the regional special Tagliatelle Ragu at Ragu.